apollographql/apollo-studio-community/README.md

 ### CORS considerations

 The queries you construct will be sent directly from the web app in your browser at https://engine.apollographql.com to your server.
 Many servers have [CORS protections enabled](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) that prevent requests from unknown servers from being responded to.
-If your server has these protections enabled, you will likely need to safe-list (whitelist) https://engine.apollographql.com in your CORS policy so that your requests from Studio are responded to and not rejected.
+If your server has these protections enabled, you will likely need to safe-list (whitelist) https://engine.apollographql.com in your CORS policy so that your requests from Studio are not rejected.

-We are extremely interested in hearing your thoughts on this policy –– [please share them with us](https://forms.gle/hhfA72JPC3fw43Wx5).
+We are extremely interested in hearing your thoughts on CORS, [please don't hold back from sharing if you have them](https://forms.gle/hhfA72JPC3fw43Wx5).

 ### Authentication

-Studio does not currently support any explicity forms of authentication with endpoints.
-If your graph requires authentication, you can accomplish this right now by setting headers for your responses.
-The headers you set will be saved in your browser's local storage, one entry per graph/variant pair.
+Studio does not explicity support any forms of authentication with endpoints.
+If you need to authenticate with your graph, you can do that by setting headers on your requests.
+The headers you set will be saved in your browser's local storage, one object entry per graph/variant pair.

-We are extremely interested in hearing how you authenticate with your graph and what type of auth experience you would find ideal for a tool like Studio –– [please share them with us](https://forms.gle/hhfA72JPC3fw43Wx5).
+We are extremely interested in hearing how you authenticate with your graph and what type of auth experience you would find ideal for a tool like Studio, [please don't hold back from sharing them with us](https://forms.gle/hhfA72JPC3fw43Wx5).

 ## Motivations for building a hosted GraphQL client